-Contains CD and transcript of an oral history interview with Jane S. Richardson.
-Major subjects in this interview include Richardson's work with her husband in the Dept. of Chemistry at MIT and the Dept. of Biochemistry at Duke University Medical Center, including her work with protein structures and her ribbon drawings.
-This interview was conducted on 9 November 2007 by Jessica Roseberry.
+In this interview, Richardson discusses her work with her husband, David Richardson, in the Department of Chemistry at Massachusetts Institute of Technology (MIT) and the Department of Biochemistry at Duke University Medical Center, including her work with protein structures and her ribbon drawings.

 Some collections are stored off site and must be requested at least 48 business hours in advance for retrieval.

 Copyright for Official University records is held by Duke University; all other copyright is retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

 Series Scope and Contents: This oral history interview was conducted with Jane S. Richardson on November 9, 2007 by Jessica Roseberry as part of the Women in Duke Medicine Oral History Exhibit.